-Some questions about Ruby on Rails you will have to answer might have something to do with the frontend:
+Some questions about Ruby on Rails you will have to answer might have something to do with the front-end development:

 - How do we route URLs to controller actions?

 - Do we use JSON:API?

 - Do we use JWT for authentication and authorization?

 - How do we mitigate common security vulnerabilities like XSS, SQL injection, etc.?

 Another set of questions will come up when dealing with the database: